-This quick and easy Thai Basil Beef recipe takes less than 30 minutes to prepare and is so authentic tasting you’ll feel like a true Thai chef!
+This quick and easy Thai Basil Beef recipe takes less than 30 minutes to prepare and is so delicious!
 It’s made with ground beef (or steak) and a homemade Thai basil sauce that’s easy to customize to your preferred spice level.

 Let’s Talk Basil: